PgcEdit

 Under all platforms (including under Windows if the CHM file is not found), the file doc/PgcEdit_Manual.htm is used.

 If that file cannot be found, the file PgcEdit_Manual.txt is used instead.
-(This allows french users to place the old french doc file in the doc folder, and use it instead of the new english doc.)
+(This allows French users to place the old French doc file in the doc folder, and use it instead of the new English doc.)

-Download PgcEditIf you want to create your own set of icons, look at the INSTALL.txt file included in the archive.
+If you want to create your own set of icons, look at the INSTALL.txt file included in the archive.
 And please send them to my email address.
 I may distribute them here as well.
 Thanks in advance.

-DVDShrink plugin v2.6
+DVDShrink plugin v2.8

 Useful to improve the navigation capabilities of a DVD created by DVDShrink in reauthor mode.